What is protective DNS (PDNS) and why is PDNS important?

 Intelligent query analysis

-• Real-time threat intelligence integration: Continuously updated feeds from global threat intelligence sources
+• Real-time threat intelligence integration: Continuously updated feeds from global threat intelligence sources.

-• Machine learning-based anomaly detection: Identifies suspicious patterns in DNS queries and responses
+• Machine learning-based anomaly detection: Identifies suspicious patterns in DNS queries and responses.

-• Behavioral analysis: Monitors DNS query patterns to detect compromised devices and insider threats
+• Behavioral analysis: Monitors DNS query patterns to detect compromised devices and insider threats.

 Policy-based security controls

-• Custom security policies: Tailored rules based on organizational requirements and risk tolerance
+• Custom security policies: Tailored rules based on organizational requirements and risk tolerance.

-• Zero-trust DNS architecture: Verifies every DNS request against security policies before resolution
+• Zero-trust DNS architecture: Verifies every DNS request against security policies before resolution.

-Feature Traditional DNS security BlueCat Protective DNS
+Feature Traditional DNS security Protective DNS

 Threat detection Reactive, signature-based Proactive, intelligence-driven